gemesa/esp32-mqtt/README.md

 # esp32-mqtt

 esp32-mqtt is a sandbox to explore the MQTT capabilities of the ESP32, for example:
-- connect to AWS IoT broker using ssl transport with client certificate
+- connect to AWS IoT broker using ssl transport with client certificate, see [example 1](/ssl_mutual_auth/)
-- connect to local broker using ssl transport with PSK
+- connect to local broker using ssl transport with PSK, see [example 2](/ssl_psk/)

 ## Toolchain installation, firmware building and flashing